 - Use designated public restrooms in the unit.
 Do not use patient restrooms.

 - Leave and exit the premises at the request of the direct care nurse or nurse manager.

 - Overnight stays are restricted and only permitted if coordinated with direct care nurse or nurse manager.
 Shared patient rooms are excluded.

-- Designated supporters of patients undergoing aerosol generating procedures may be asked to leave or wear additional PPE during the procedure.
+- Designated supporters of patients undergoing aerosol-generating procedures may be asked to leave or wear additional personal protective equipment during the procedure.

 - New cough

 - Muscle or body aches (myalgias)

 - New or unusual headache

 The health and safety of our patients and caregivers are our top priorities.
 These restrictions will be in place until COVID-19 transmission is no longer a threat to our community, or until guidance from public health authorities changes.